NithishM0/Project_HandY_V2.0/README.md

 Goals

-To Make the Hand Detection module 80% Accurate:
+To Make the Hand Detecting module 80% Accurate:
 To translate Real-world XYZ Values to an XY Cartesian plane on which mouse data is derived from Hand Landmark Data:

 The Hand Detection and Landmark Allocation: